galaxyproject/training-material/RNA-Seq/tutorials/ref_based.md

 Either for within or for inter-sample comparison, the counts need to be normalized.
 We can then use the Differential Gene Expression (DGE) analysis, whose two basic tasks are:

-- Estimate the magnitude of expression differences between the samples
+- Estimate the bilogical variance using the replicates for each condition
-- Estimate the significance of expression differences between the samples
+- Estimate the significance of expression differences between any two conditions

 This expression analysis is estimated from read counts and attempts are made to correct for variability in measurements using replicates that are absolutely essential accurate results.
 For your own analysis, we advice you to use at least 3, better 5 biological replicates.